afrahali08-cloud/chess-engine-ai/README.md

 | Neural MLP | 1 | 8 | 1 | 2 | 5.0 | 1.28 |

 The result is **inconclusive**.
 Ten games ended naturally and two reached the ply limit.
-The JSON artifact records model hashes and verifies that both learned evaluators use the same 4,000,000-position dataset.
+The benchmark artifact records each model's SHA-256 hash and verifies that both learned evaluators use the same 4,000,000-position dataset.
 A larger match is required for a meaningful Elo estimate.

-Reproduce it with:
+Reproduce the committed benchmark with:

 ```bash
 python scripts/benchmark_evaluators.py \